frederic-perez/AmE-dictionary/data/dictionary.md

 __be as good as gone__ _idiom_ To be very nearly, inevitably, or for all intents and purposes lost, departed, defunct, or deceased.
 __be at your wits’ end__ _idiom_ To be worried about something and not know what you should do next.
 __be brought in from the cold__ _idiom_ To be allowed to join or participate in a group from which one was previously excluded; to be accepted in a certain social setting.
+__be caught with (one’s) pants down__ _idiom_ To be taken by surprise; to be caught in a vulnerable (often embarrassing) position or situation. _We seriously underestimated our opponents on Saturday and were caught with our pants down._
 __be champing at the bit__ _idiom_ (be chomping at the bit) To be very eager or impatient to do something.
 The phrase alludes to an excited horse chewing on its “bit” (a metal mouthpiece). _The kids are champing at the bit to go to the park—can you take them?_
 __be cleaned out__ _idiom_ To be emptied or devoid of money, food, resources, etc.
 __be dismissed__ :es: retirarse (por ejemplo de la mesa)